supabase/wrappers/docs/bigquery.md

 [BigQuery](https://cloud.google.com/bigquery) is a completely serverless and cost-effective enterprise data warehouse that works across clouds and scales with your data, with BI, machine learning and AI built in.

-BigQuery FDW supports both data read and modify.
+The BigQuery Wrapper allows you to read and write data from BigQuery within your Postgres database.

-### Supported Data Types
+## Supported Data Types

 | Postgres Type      | BigQuery Type   |
 | ------------------ | --------------- |